cuicaihao/Deep-Learning-for-Oracle-Bone-Script-Recognition/README.md

 I will be very grateful if you can share your experience with more readers.
 If you like this repository, please upvote/star it.

-If you find the repository useful, please consider to donate to the Standford Rural Area Education Program (<https://sccei.fsi.stanford.edu/reap/>): Policy change and research to help China's invisible poor.
+If you find the repository useful, please consider donating to the Standford Rural Area Education Program (<https://sccei.fsi.stanford.edu/reap/>): Policy change and research to help China's invisible poor.

 Thank you.